parox/xjs-web-framework/README.md

 Commands
 =================

-The xjs commands are very simples.
+The xjs commands are very simple.
 The xjs commands is a simple tool to furnish the structure of create process.
 The commands has a standard, xjs generate [resouce] [name].